Egogre/turing-blog/source/2014-06-23-no-investments.markdown

 The paperwork, the accountability, not qualifying for things like SBA loans, etc.
 Yes, I'm familiar with "B Corps", but they're not the same.

-A big part of the 501(c)(3) decision was about investment -- **I'm against it**.
+A big part of the 501(c)(3) decision was about third party sourced investment funding -- **I'm against it**.
 I bootstrapped [Jumpstart Lab](http://jumpstartlab.com) in 2009, so doing the same with Turing just made sense.
-But if you look around you'll find developer education programs taking investment left and right, some in the tens of millions of dollars.
+But if you look around you'll find developer education programs taking investment funding left and right, some in the tens of millions of dollars.

 That's a *big problem*.
 Investors don't give money away, *they expect it back*.
 And in the tech world, they're looking for 10x return on investment.
 If they put